Open Search

 • Statistics

 In addition to class and lab work, students are expected to garner supervised experience in a clinical healthcare setting.
+This puts theory into practice in preparation for their health professions.
 Although it depends on the state, typically, the minimum threshold will be in the hundreds of hours.

 BSN degree holders gain knowledge through their class work and clinical experience.
 Students will be able to perform the following daily duties: